bitbrain/pandora/docs/api/access.md

 # Accessing Data

+> ⚠️ this functionality is still in alpha state.
+Exporting custom types is currently not possible.
+Refer to [#44](https://github.com/bitbrain/pandora/issues/44) for more information.

 Within Pandora, data is available at your fingertips, either from a `PandoraCategory` or a `PandoraEntity`.
 The functions at your disposal are:

 - `get_string`